luismorenogv/massimo-telegram-notifier/README.md

 2. **Edit the `config.py` File**
    - Navigate to the `config.py` file in your forked repository on GitHub.
    - Click the pencil icon to edit the file.
-   - Replace the placeholder values with your actual Telegram bot token, chat ID, product URL, and desired product size.
+   - Replace the placeholder values with your actual Telegram bot token, chat ID, product URLS, and desired product sizes for each.

     ```python
     # config.py